AlephAlpha/Samau/README.md

 =====
 Samau is a stack-based, concatenative, pure functional golfing language inspired by [Burlesque](http://mroman.ch/burlesque), [Joy](http://www.latrobe.edu.au/humanities/research/research-projects/past-projects/joy-programming-language), [Mathematica](http://wolfram.com/mathematica/), [Seriously](https://github.com/Mego/Seriously) and other languages.
 It is still under development, and only support a very limited amount of commands.

-Some of the code is based on Roman Müntener's [Burlesque](https://github.com/FMNSSun/Burlesque), which is under [BSD license](https://github.com/FMNSSun/Burlesque#license).

 The default character encoding of Samau is [CP737](https://en.wikipedia.org/wiki/Code_page_737), the DOS code page for Greek language.
 But that's just for counting bytes.
 There is also a UTF-8 mode, and the REPL uses UTF-8.
 You _don't_ need to set your terminal text encoding to CP737.

+Samau is still under development and might be buggy.

 ## Usage